hakmook/HIPP_project/README.md

 ## Data Analysis for Human Islet Phenotyping Program

-### Overview
+### Overview: This guide provides an overview of the structure and contents of the project repository.

-	Project Structure: This guide provides an overview of the structure and contents of the project repository.
+	Project Structure
 	|- README         # Overview of the project contents and setup (this document)
 	|- CONTRIBUTING   # Guidelines for contributing to the project
 	|